emezac/showrunner/README.md

 - Health check: [http://localhost:5000/up](http://localhost:5000/up)

 After changing job or service code, restart Sidekiq.
 A running worker keeps the Ruby classes it loaded at boot.

+For a first-boot smoke test, verify that `/up` returns HTTP 200, open `/projects`, create a `dry_run` project, and confirm that Sidekiq advances it beyond `planning`.
+A project that remains in `planning` usually means the worker is not running or cannot reach Redis.

 ## Using the product